Dan Mai village on the Koh Chang east coast is found about 8km down from the second of the island’s ferry piers, Centrepoint.

 By the Sea at the Northern End

 After visiting the waterfall, head back to the main road and a few hundred metres further on, a small left turning opposite the police station, takes you further down into Dan Mai village.
 You pass the main school on your right, now made of concrete after the old wooden structure burnt down a few years back and next to it, the local temple.

 At the crossroads immediately afterwards, head off to your left where the narrow little street takes you past the backs of the houses fronting onto the sea.
 Along here, the Chinese temple is an obvious place to pull over, and inside you’ll find some fascinating faded black and white photos of the local community up on the walls, as well as lots of kitsch little deities in front of the shrine.
 Outside, the new pier gives some great views along the coastline.

-Dan Mai Seafood is also located along here.
-It’s much less of a tourist spot than the seafood restaurants in Bang Bao on the west coast, probably because no one knows it’s here but the food is very good and the little sala at the end of the walkway, makes a charming spot for lunch.
+Dan Mai Seafood is also located along the shore.
+It’s much less of a tourist spot than the seafood restaurants in Bang Bao on the west coast, probably because no one knows it’s here but the food can be very good and that little sala at the end of the walkway, makes a charming spot for lunch.

 By the Sea at the Southern End

 Back at the central crossroads by the temple, next head straight towards the sea, past the fishing boats in the inlet until you reach the old fish sauce factory.
 Koh Chang used to produce its own bottled brand, by all accounts a good one too, but as is so often the case, the larger nationwide producers ultimately crushed any competitors and so production ceased.
 The battered old buildings, with their creaky floorboards open to the waves beneath, are all that remains.
 The chedi, however, continues to bestow its blessings on the fishermen.